 Replace the first paragraph of section 2 in the Co-existence doc as follows:

-“802.11aj defines a CDMG STA operating in the 60 GHz band with 2 channel modes, 2.16 GHz channel width or 1.08GHz channel width.
+“802.11aj defines a CDMG STA operating in the 60 GHz band with 2 channel modes, 2.16 GHz channel width or 1.08GHz channel width. ”

+Add the following text after the first paragraph:

 A CDMG STA operating with a 2.16 GHz channel width uses the DMG PHY as defined in 802.11ad .
 To enhance coexistence, it uses the same 2.16 GHz channel spacing with the same common channelization as defined in Clause 20 for 802.11ad [4].
 802.11ad previously addressed the co-existence with 802.15.3c [4] [5], therefore a CDMG STA using the same DMG PHY co-exists with the 802.15.3c devices similarly.

-802.11aj : ”
+A CDMG STA operating with a 1.08 GHz wide channel uses a Dynamic Bandwidth Control (DBC) mechanism (see 9.41a in 802.11aj) for establishing a CDMG BSS that is similar to the procedure defined in 802.11ad when establishing a DMG BSS.

+A CDMG AP or PCP operating with a 1.08 GHz channel width within a 2.16GHz channel provides coexistence with DMG BSS by:

+scheduling a DMG beacon header interval (BHI) with the 2.16 GHz wide channel in at least a Beacon Interval (BI)

+transmitting DMG Beacon frames on both the 2.16 GHz and the 1.08 GHz channels

+scheduling DTI with the 2.16 GHz channel and/or the 1.08 GHz channel when operating a CDMG BSS

+A CDMG STA operating on a 1.08 GHz channel transmit RTS / DMG CTS / DMG DTS frames for each TXOP on the 2.16 GHz channels.

+A CDMG AP or PCP operating on a 1.08 GHz channel uses the EDMG AP or PCP clustering mechanism to mitigate Inter-BSS interference.

+Therefore, other mmWave devices operating on the 2.16 GHz channel detect the DMG Beacon frame and a CDMG STA can detect a transmission from a device of other mmWave devices at least in a period of beacon interval. ”